 Hailed as a Law360 “Legal Lion” for helping convince the Commercial Division, New York County, to dismiss all five claims in a $10 million action against a prominent commercial firm.

-Helped win a trial-level dismissal of defamation claims against an AmLaw 100 partner that arose out of a failed real estate closing.
+On behalf of an AmLaw 100 partner, helped win a trial-level dismissal of defamation claims that arose out of a failed real-estate closing.

-Helped another law firm client secure a dismissal that is now the leading case for the rule that Judiciary Law § 487 does not apply to administrative proceedings.
+Helped a law-firm client secure a dismissal that is now the leading case for the rule that Judiciary Law § 487 does not apply to administrative proceedings.

 Second-chaired a FINRA arbitration that resulted in a complete vindication for his clients.